-Join Jim Stice for an in-depth discussion in this video Itemized deductions, part of Income Tax Fundamentals.
+Join Jim Stice for an in-depth discussion in this video Itemized deductions, part of Finance Foundations: Income Taxes.

 - Now that we've worked through the entire Form 1040A for Ramona and Kay, and seen that they're getting a tax refund of $2,194, let's add a little complication.
 Remember they took the Standard Deduction, $12,200, kind of an average amount that people might spend on socially desirable functions.
 Well, what if Ramona and Kay spent more than $12,200?
 Well, the tax law gives them the opportunity, if they want to, to itemize their deductions.
 If they're going to do that though, they can't use the Form 1040A.